 top of page

-It was a sunny Thursday afternoon, and I found myself in the local coffee shop, waiting for my iced coffee and trying to juggle about ten different thoughts in my mind, most of them on my Mental Health Warrior Program.
+It was a sunny Thursday afternoon, and I found myself in the local convenience store, grabbing a soda and trying to juggle about ten different thoughts in my mind, most of them my Mental Health Warrior Program.
+A new SELF-HELP approach for triumphing over life’s challenges, based on my 20 years of struggle with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 Suddenly, I felt a presence behind me—like that sixth sense you get when someone really important is about to appear.
 I turned around and nearly dropped my phone.

 Lesson 1: Learn from Your Mistakes, but Don’t Freeze Up